 Just like most other things, before using social media automation tools, you have to master the process by doing manually.

-On another hand, if you have set up wrong targeting in automation campaigns, you will get incorrect outputs.
-It means you have to steer clear what you want to do with each targeting.
-(You can review content before it’s published.)
+On the other hand, if you have set up the wrong targeting in automation campaigns, you will get incorrect outputs.
+It means you have to steer clear of what you want to do with each targeting.
+(You can preview content before it’s published.)

 ContentStudio has automation tools for each uses called Automation Recipes.
-For example, there are separate automation recipes for sharing videos to social media and blogs.
+For example, there are separate automation recipes for sharing videos on social media and blogs.

-Currently, there are six automation recipes.
+Currently, there are seven automation recipes.
 They are.

-As you can see in above screenshot, I have already created a few automation campaigns for social networks.
+As you can see in the above screenshot, I have already created a few automation campaigns for social networks.
 I have some plans to use this tool for niche blogs as well.
-(Will update here with results soon)
+(I will update here with results soon)

 How to create an automation campaign for social media

-One of best ways to increase followers, mentions and brand awareness if you just started an online business is sharing others content online.
+One of the best ways to increase followers, mentions, and brand awareness if you just started an online business is by sharing others’ content online.

-In fact, not a too long ago, I started a new Twitter account to test automation campaigns with ZERO twitter followers.
+Not too long ago, I started a new Twitter account to test automation campaigns with ZERO Twitter followers.
 Entirely a brand new account.

 Here’re just a few engagements of a few recent tweets.

-Even though the Twitter automations have been set to send each tweet periodically, they still get impressions.
-(Remember with no too much Twitter followers)
+Even though Twitter automation has been set to send each tweet periodically, they still get impressions.
+(Remember, with not too many Twitter followers)

-Click on “New Campaign” link under “Articles Links to Social Media” automation recipe.
+Click on the “New Campaign” button under the “Articles Links to Social Media” automation recipe.

 Provide a name for your new social media automation campaign.

 There are even more options for you to narrow your targeting.
-If you’re run a local business and/or helping your local business clients to grow their social followings, these options might be handy for you.
+If you’ve run a local business and helping your local business clients to grow their social followings, these options might be handy for you.